AutoPIPE is available in the following editions: Standard, Advanced (PLUS), and Nuclear.

 8. Before performing an analysis, delete all unused items:

-9. Before performing an analysis, review all model settings under Tools> Model Options> typical:
+9. Before performing an analysis, review all model settings, typically :

 10. Static Analysis sets:

-Select Load> Static Analysis Sets> review each analysis set is correctly set up.
+Open Static Analysis Sets> review each analysis set is correctly set up.
+Remove analysis set with no load cases configured.

 11. Dynamic Analysis:

-13. Review combinations: Select Tools> Combinations> check both code and non-code combinations.
-In addition, review Combination Option settings
+13. Review combinations: use "Combination" command check both code and non-code combinations.
+In addition, review Combination Option settings.

 14. Review the data: